Oscillatory Universe, dark energy and general relativity: Introduction

-The above equation of state enables us to handle this third possibility at least qualitatively when employed in the framework of general relativity.
+The above EOS enables us to handle this third possibility at least qualitatively when employed in the framework of general relativity.
 The history of oscillations does not go unnoticed by the classical thermodynamics since cosmological entropy (unidirectional thermodynamical scale of time) keeps on growing after every cycle \citep{Tolman1934}.
-The generalized second law (GSL) of thermodynamics relates the dark energy equation of state with cosmological entropy \citep{Bakenstein1973, Gibbons1977a,Gibbons1977b,Unruh1982,Davies1988}.
-Thus the equation of state, which translates itself into entropy, would manifest similar properties despite the fact that relativity breaks down at singularities, whose details are not required in the framework.
+The generalized second law of thermodynamics relates the dark energy EOS with cosmological entropy \citep{Bakenstein1973,Gibbons1977a,Gibbons1977b,Unruh1982,Davies1988}.
+Thus the EOS, which translates itself into entropy, would manifest similar properties despite the fact that relativity breaks down at singularities, whose details are not required in the framework.
 An observer outside the Universe, who measures a growing time (or growing entropy) from point of creation, would distinguish a state in an oscillation with an identical state in the next oscillation with a decrease in $\dot H$.
 This would result in different solutions of field equations for identical states in two different oscillations.
 The state of expansion, contraction and oscillation of the Universe is buried in $\dot H$.
-We find no reason to believe, why field equations of general relativity would not yield a valid solution for any value of $\dot H$ no matter how many times the Universe has hit the singularity in the middle and has come up to a finite size again and again for `unknown' reasons.
+We find no reason to believe, why field equations of general relativity would not yield a valid solution for any value of $\dot H$, no matter how many times the Universe has hit the singularity in the middle and has come up to a finite size again and again for `unknown' reasons.